BDAD-fall17/btc-stream-predictor/README.md

   5. train a NaiveBayesModel using the labeling points
   6. Simple Test with one tweet

+### tweet_score.scala
+1. Takes the bitcoin historical data to calculate the price deltas (nextDat -Today)
+2. Takes the tweet sentimental scored data to calculate the average sentimental score for each day
+3. Builds an array of tweets for each day and their respective scores to train the prediction model
+4.

 #### Execution
-Currently it can be ran in spark-shell as a script:
+Currently it can be ran in spark-shell as a script: spark-shell --packages com.databricks:spark-csv_2.10:1.3.0 :load tweet_score.scala
 :load btc-stream-predictor/src/main/scala/naiveBayesModel.scala

 #### TODO